Estimate Time8 min

 Do you take an RMD from each account?

-If you own one IRA, you'll take your distribution from that account.
-However, if you have numerous IRAs, you need to know what the RMD is for each one, and then add them up, to get the final number.
-While you can withdraw your RMDs from multiple IRA accounts, you can also withdraw the total amount from just one account—for example, the one with the highest balance—if you wish.
+If you own one IRA or 403(b), you'll take your distribution from that account or contract.
+However, if you have numerous IRAs or 403(b)s, you need to know what the RMD is for each one, and then add them up, to get the final number.
+While you can withdraw your RMDs from multiple IRA accounts or 403(b)s, you can also withdraw the total amount from just one account or contract—for example, the one with the highest balance—if you wish.

-The same isn't true for qualified retirement plans, or plans sponsored by employers, such as 401(k)s or 403(b)s.
+The same isn't true for qualified retirement plans, or plans sponsored by employers, such as 401(k)s or 457(b)s.
 You must take your RMD separately for each account.
-So if you have 5 different 401(k)s, you'd need to take your RMD from each, and you'd wind up with 5 different checks.
-Additionally, some 401(k) administrators may be proactive and send you money each year.
-Others may not be.
-Check with your plan sponsor to find out what their policy is.
+This means, if you have five different 401(k)s, you'd need to take your RMD from each, and you'd wind up with five different checks.
+Additionally, some 401(k) administrators may be proactive and send you money each year—others may not.
+Check with your plan sponsor to find out their policy.

 Good to know

-If you have a spouse who's more than 10 years younger than you, and you've listed your spouse as a 100% beneficiary of the account for the entire year, the IRS uses something called the Joint Life Expectancy table to determine your RMD.
+If you have a spouse who's more than 10 years younger than you, and you've listed your spouse as a 100% beneficiary of the account for the entire year, the IRS provides a beneficial Joint Life Expectancy table to determine your RMD.
 It factors both your age and your spouse's age, resulting in a longer life expectancy and reducing your required RMD.

 How do you take the money out?